mrsuyashkesharwani/Axy-Assignment/Terraform-IAC-Task/README.md

 ## How to Deploy (Illustrative Commands)

 > These commands demonstrate the deployment flow.
-They are provided for documentation purposes and are not expected to be executed during evaluation.

 ### Prerequisites
 - AWS account